caotic-co/Pygmy-Python/README.md

 # Pygmy-Python
-Hobby project that intends to create a reduced compiled version of Python that runs in the Java Virtual Machine
+A reduced compiled version of Python that runs using an Open JDK